2019 is gone. I've put together my dream wish-list of 2020's best motorcycles for you to drool over (and yell at me

 People think the new "street" platform are not real Harley Davidsons.
 They're not traditional Harley motorcycles, definitely.
 After all, you can lean on them, they only have 750cc motors (500cc for the smaller ones... but don't get those) and don't have handlebars protruding way up in the air.
 And they're water-cooled!

 The CB1000R was always an incredible bike: a howling four-cylinder engine putting out over 130hp and a single-sided swing-arm was all you needed to know.
 Heritage from the CB900 919 added to the frenzy.
 But when Honda updated the machine in 2018 to give it that round headlight and 'modern throwback' (a so-called "Neo") look, I nearly fell off my chair.

 Suzuki M109R Black

 The M109R is a mean machine.
 It's not the fastest muscle cruiser ever; that's still the domain of the Yamaha V-Max (sadly, retired).
-It's not the most powerful (though hella powerful), not the lightest, nor the heaviest.
+It's not the most powerful (though hella powerful), nor the lightest, nor the heaviest.

 Ducati Panigale V4

-Once upon a time it was the Ducati Monster, but ever since the Ducati 916, the Supersports out of Ducati have made for incredibly beautiful motorcycles.
-Never mind that the Ducati V4 (and the V4R) are the fastest, most powerful production motorcycle available in 2018, and never mind that they have incredible safety features to keep you upright despite your best attempts to get it sideways: just look at it.
+Ever since the Ducati 916, the supersports out of Ducati have made for incredibly beautiful motorcycles.
+Never mind that the Ducati V4 (and the V4R) are the fastest, most powerful production motorcycle available, and never mind that they have incredible safety features to keep you upright despite your best attempts to get it sideways: just look at it.

 MV Agusta Brutale America

 The first time I saw one of these in person (in 2017) I couldn't stop looking at it.
 It's rare for a company to be able to make a stock exhaust unit look this good.
 But MV Agusta, whose tag line is "motorcycle art", can do it.
 Still, I'd love to strip away that catalytic converter underneath (or whatever it is).